 Third, ask your pharmacist about appropriate over-the-counter remedies.

 Headaches are different than migraine episodes.
 Many times MSG headaches can be relieved without prescribed medicine.
 However, full migraine episodes from MSG are no different than other migraine attacks.
 You will likely need your usual acute migraine medications.

 What are the many names of MSG in foods?

 Food manufacturers know that some consumers read labels carefully and reject products that specify added MSG.
 The US FDA requires that food sold in the US be labeled properly.
 So, the manufacturers came up with clever ways of modifying recipes and reporting ingredients.

 Looking for a reputable link to share with you proved to be too challenging for me.
 Overwhelmingly, the articles were too alarmist about MSG sensitivity.
-They stoked fear about foods so much so that it would hard to motivate the average person to look at the many foods that are not loaded with “hidden MSG.”
+They stoked fear about foods so much so that it would be hard to motivate the average person to look at the many foods that are not loaded with “hidden MSG.”
 The graphic below will help you when looking at food labels and making grocery choices.

-Knowing about foods you often eat is very important so you can choose wisely.
+Knowing about the foods you often eat is very important so you can choose wisely.
 However, keep in mind that exceeding your personal migraine threshold is dependent on many factors including the dose of the “hidden MSG.”
 If an ingredient is listed as the last ingredient while the rest of your meal is low in natural glutamate, go for it and don’t stress-out.

 What are “natural flavors”?

 “Natural flavors” are important to those with MSG headache but mainly when it comes to savory foods.
 The term covers a tremendous number of natural substances that may or may not be sources of MSG.
 This article on natural flavors explains more about the general topic.